 Our hope is that finances will never stand in the way of someone coming to camp.
-We want to help kids and families come to New Life Ranch that might not otherwise be able to because of financial reasons.
-So, if the financial aspect of camp makes it difficult to imagine sending your child to camp, we want to partner with you and help make it easier.
+We want to help kids and families come to New Life Ranch that might not otherwise because of financial reasons.
+So, if the financial aspect of camp makes it difficult to imagine sending your child to camp, we want to partner with you and make that a possibility.
 There is not an income level requirement to apply.

 Please let us know.
 As mentioned before, we never want finances to stand in the way of someone coming to camp.
 We want to partner with you in this process.
 If the award does not meet your needs, we can always review your information and attempt to provide more assistance if it is available.